What does the concept of wealth mean to you?

 No, "stuff" is not wealth, either.

 3. Services: Having every channel of cable TV and a new iPhone is not wealth, either.
+Eating out in fancy restaurants every night just makes you fat.
 Again, it is just spending money, not making it.
 And the same goes for having a lawn service or a maid or whatever.
 Spending is not wealth, not even the appearance of it.

 Services are not wealth, either.